rotundasoftware/cartero-tutorial/README.md

 $ cartero views public/assets -w
 ```

 Now let's put [an image](http://www.diariocultura.mx/wp-content/uploads/2012/11/cartero.jpg) in `index.jade`.
-First we need to save the image into the `index` package directory, and then enumerate it in the `image` property of its package.json file.
-Afterwards, our directory will look like so:
+First we need to save the image into the `index` package directory, and enumerate it in the `image` property of its package.json file.
+Afterwards, our directory will look like:

 ```
 views/index